lsst-tstn/tstn-024/index.rst

 Script Queue
 ============

-The `ScriptQueue`_ is the main hub for the execution of regular operations that requires minimum interactivity.
+The `ScriptQueue`_ is the main hub for the execution of regular operations that require a minimum level of interaction.
 As mentioned above in the `LOVE`_ section, although a user-interface to perform an operation, such as a telescope offset, will be way in which a user performs the offset, the actual action will be a :ref:`SAL Script <SAL_Scripts>` being loaded and executed by the `ScriptQueue`_.
 The capabilities and functionalities executed by the scriptQueue will be very large.
 For instance, when operators need to prepare the observatory for calibrations or for night operation, it will be possible to add a script to the ScriptQueue that will perform all the required tasks (e.g. position telescope and dome, perform required fine tuning in positioning, open mirror covers and so on).
-Likewise, the ScriptQueue should be the main tool astronomers will rely on to perform regular nighttime operations, e.g., track a target and obtain a set of standard observations.
+Likewise, the ScriptQueue is the main tool observers will rely on to perform regular nighttime operations, e.g., track a target and obtain a set of standard observations.
+As soon as one script finishes, the next one begins until no scripts remain to be run.
+The Scheduler for the survey essentially adds scripts to the scriptQueue after each visit until told by the observer to stop.

 As mentioned already, interacting with the ScriptQueue is mainly done through :ref:`LOVE ScriptQueue user interface <fig-scriptqueueui>`.
+The interface allows users to stop, start and pause the ScriptQueue.
+It also displays the status of scripts and any errors that occur.
+Shuffling the order of queued scripts is also possible.
+Lastly, users can quickly relaunch previously run scripts without having to re-enter any modifications to the default configuration.

 .. figure:: /_static/ScriptQueueUI.png
    :name: fig-scriptqueueui
    :target: ../_images/ScriptQueueUI.png
    :alt: LOVE ScriptQueue user interface

-   ScriptQueue LOVE user interface. ...
+   A screenshot of the LOVE interface to interact with the ScriptQueue.

 In general, scripts require minimum interaction to be executed except, of course, for the occasional configuration.
 A database of configuration will be available for users to execute the most common set of operations and they also have the possibility of editing configuration on the user interface, which also provides schema validation.